Arcadia-Science/2023-actin-embedding/README.md

 ### 2. Set up the `ProteinCartography` pipeline

 To begin, visit the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) repo for a guide on running the pipeline.
 The notebooks used in this repo are designed to run alongside the ProteinCartography pipeline, so we recommend cloning the ProteinCartography pipeline before beginning.
 We used the [ProteinCartography pub release v0.4.2 release](https://github.com/Arcadia-Science/ProteinCartography/tree/v0.4.2) for this analysis.
+There have since been updates to the ProteinCartography pipeline, including updates to support changes to APIs.
+We've updated this repo to work with the newest version of [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography), but you can view the repo that did the analysis in the pub by returning to the tagged release [Pub  Version 1.0](https://github.com/Arcadia-Science/2023-actin-embedding/releases/tag/v1.0).

 The Quickstart guide in the ProteinCartography repository should get you started.
 But briefly, to clone the repository, use the following command: